Trust us – these are the 8 best curling wands for thick hair in that create lasting and effortlessly bouncy results

 Reasons to avoid

-Amelia: I'm always intrigued by brands that create innovative new methods for styling your hair, so this BaByliss tool left me seriously impressed.
-It works by automatically drawing a section of hair into the ceramic curling chamber and heating it there before you release the tool – and with it your newly-formed curl.
-The method does take some getting used to, but if you're in the market for a quick, easy and effortless curling method, this styler is for you.
+I'm always intrigued by brands that create innovative new methods for styling your hair, so this BaByliss tool had me seriously impressed.
+Here's how it works: It automatically draws a section of hair into its ceramic curling chamber and heats it there before you release it to cool with a newly-formed curl.
+The method does take a little getting used to, but if you want a quick, easy and effortless curling method, this is the styler for you.

-Based on first impressions, the large head of this tool does mean it's on the bulky side, but this also makes it great for styling chunkier sections of thick and long hair; if you want more defined waves, I'd recommend styling smaller sections of hair at once.
-However, one downside I noticed is that you don't have any control over the type of curl this tool creates, but the results are truly brilliant, so I don't really mind.
-I must also mention the handy heat-proof mat – a feature that always gets a tick from me.
+Based on my first impressions, the large head of this tool does mean that it's on the bulky side, but this design does make it great for styling chunky sections of thick and long hair.
+If, however, you want more defined waves, I'd recommend styling smaller sections of hair at once.
+One downside I did notice, though, is that you don't have any control over the type of curl this tool creates – it's a one-style-only kind of tool.
+Nonetheless the results are truly brilliant, so I don't mind that too much.
+I must also mention the handy heat-proof mat it comes with – a feature that always gets a tick from me.

 See Digital Beauty Editor, Fiona McKim's full BaByliss Wave Secret Air review for a detailed look at this easy curler